costrx/carquest_pub/empress_freecar.md

         ]
       }
 ```
-Use the `LocationID` obtained in the first step to and filter to the cars that are currently in that chosen location.
+Later on, we use the `LocationID` obtained in the first step to and filter to the cars that are currently in that chosen location.

-This part was fairly tedious for me, I needed to perform some JSON conversion on the received data process it later otherwise I could not search it well.
-What I got back from the API call seems to be a complex nested JSON object, and I needed a JSON array to feed to the search.
+JSON reformatting part was tedious for me, I needed to perform some JSON conversions on the received data process it later otherwise I could not search it well.
+What I get back from the API call seems to be a complex nested JSON object, and I need a JSON array to feed to the search.
 There may be an easier solution than mine.

 ### (3) Check if there is an available car in the closest carpark.